We are so sad to inform you that the decision has

 •Engage in seminars for organists, vocalists, adults, and children alike with world renowned musicians

 •Participate in RSCMA’s virtual choir broadcast

 •Engage with the RSCMA community through virtual social offerings

 Please reach out to your Residential/Administrative Course Manager, Daley Whitaker, if you have any questions.

 In the meantime, keep following our website, Facebook, and Instagram accounts for announcements.
 Don’t hesitate to contact us with your questions.

 In normal circumstances when the course is happening, our course is the largest of its kind in North America, King’s College Course regularly attracts more than one hundred and fifty singers, ages ten and up, from across the United States and internationally.
 St. Stephen’s Episcopal Pro-Cathedral and King’s College of Wilkes-Barre, Pennsylvania, are the hosing sites of this summer training course sponsored by the Royal School of Church Music in America.

 Dorm rooms, dining facilities, a chapel, and rehearsal spaces are provided by King’s College.
 Choral services and concerts are held at St. Stephen’s Pro-Cathedral.

-Both choristers and adults enjoy a week of music-making, fun, prayer and fellowship in the beautiful Wyoming Valley.
-Nestled in the Appalachian mountains, Wilkes-Barre is a historic city on the east side of the Susquehanna River.
+Both choristers and adults enjoy a week of music-making, fun, prayer and fellowship in beautiful Wyoming Valley.
+Nestled in the Appalachian mountains, Wilkes-Barre is an historic city on the east side of the Susquehanna River.
 King’s College is within walking distance of downtown shopping, movies, riverfront parks, and historic churches.